Reviewing Uses of Regulatory Compliance Monitoring: Results

 \subsection{Action}

-\paragraph{Technique} The \emph{conformance} techniques used in the investigated contributions, are largely imperative, with a third (i.e., 12) declarative and only two hybrid techniques.
-The largest share of declarative techniques is present in the healthcare domain (nine of twelve), underlining that the nature of clinical guidelines may be especially suited for declarative techniques.
+\paragraph{Technique} The \emph{conformance} techniques used in the investigated contributions, are largely imperative, with less than a third (i.e., eleven of 41) declarative and only two hybrid techniques.
+The largest share of declarative techniques is present in the healthcare domain (eight of eleven), underlining that the nature of clinical guidelines may be especially suited for declarative techniques.
+For example,~\cite{bottrighiConformanceCheckingExecuted2012} translates a clinical guideline into a formal representation based on logical programming that combines declarative and imperative aspects.
+Based on a Prolog implementation of the \emph{Event Calculus}, they can assess the regulatory compliance of recorded process executions w.r.t. a clinical guideline.
+As another example,~\cite{sangilHeuristicsBasedProcessMining2020} uses ProM to compare the activities and timings of public procurement data provided by a government's open data portal with the activity orderings and timings prescribed by relevant regulation.

-For \emph{compliance} checking techniques, we observe almost exclusively declarative approaches (seven out of eight), regardless of domain.
-Only in one study the prescriptive model is imperative in nature and used to derive event queries for use in CEP~\cite{weidlichEventBasedMonitoring2011}.
-The overall prevalence of declarative approaches may be linked to mechanisms used for compliance monitoring, such as CEP, where instead of alignments with an imperative process model, done so in imperative conformance checking techniques~\cite{carmona2018conformance}, \emph{standing queries} are evaluated against observed process event data~\cite{weidlichEventBasedMonitoring2011} to determine compliance or non-compliance.
+For \emph{compliance} checking techniques, we observe almost exclusively declarative applications (15 out of 17), regardless of domain.
+For example,~\cite{bukhshComplianceCheckingShipment2017} use ProM's LTL checker to assess the regulatory compliance of a company's trade and customs procedures, for which they manually create formal regulatory constraints from relevant statements of the regulations.
+The prescriptive model is imperative in nature only in two studies, for example in~\cite{weidlichEventBasedMonitoring2011} where it serves to derive event queries for use with CEP.
+The overall prevalence of declarative applications may be linked to mechanisms used for regulatory compliance monitoring, such as CEP, where instead of alignments with an imperative process model, done so in imperative conformance checking techniques~\cite{carmona2018conformance}, \emph{standing queries} are evaluated against observed process event data~\cite{weidlichEventBasedMonitoring2011} to determine compliance or non-compliance.

-\paragraph{Process Perspective} As to the process perspective, we observe that control-flow constraints are always assessed in the studies that apply \emph{conformance} checking.
-All other perspectives, being temporal (15 times), data (22 times), and resource (12 times), are used in various combinations in around half of the approaches, with a prevalence of data constraints.
-Notable is that all hybrid approaches assess both data and resource perspectives.
+\paragraph{Process Perspective} As to the process perspective, we provide an overview of our findings in Fig.~\ref{fig:process_perspective}.

+We observe that control-flow constraints are always assessed in the 41 studies that apply \emph{conformance} checking.
+All other perspectives, being temporal (14 times), data (24 times), and resource (14 times), are used in various combinations in around half of the applications, with a prevalence of data constraints.
+Notable is that all hybrid applications assess both data and resource perspectives.
 Hence, relevant process perspectives seem to be important in the choice of technique.